c-o-89/RewyndT/README.md

 ## *This is a test

-this is test text in the TestB branch
+I've deleted the previous test text before merging.